alekseyl/mini-apivore/README.md

 Rem: didn't forked cause didn't expect it to be a relatively small changes.

 ## What's new/different
-* Swagger schema can be loaded from file.
+* Swagger schema can be loaded from file or directly.
 One schema per MiniTestClass.
 * Removed all dependencies from active support and rails.
 See test as example of how to use mini-apivore outside rails
 * Didn't implement custom schema validator ( but keeped schema and code from apivore in case of future need )